Selection of Topic

 - Where appropriate use tables and figures (charts, graphs and photographs, scanned images etc) to present results.
 All tables and figures should be correctly numbered and clearly labelled.
 Ensure that all such figures etc are relevant and referred to in the text.

-- Remember that the emphasis should be on the practical aspects of malting.
+- Remember that the emphasis should be on the practical aspects of malting and how the aims and hopefully the outcomes from the project might add value.

 - Make sure the report is grammatically sound and that all expressions, equations etc. you use are correct and can be justified.